Harnessing Hybrid Frequency-Entangled Qudits through Quantum Interference: Experiment

-Based on the comparison in Fig. \ref{visibility_tau}, we conclude that the reduction of $V_H$ is primarily due to the finite resolution of ToFS.
+Based on the measurement results in Fig. \ref{visibility_tau}, we conclude that the reduction of $V_H$ is primarily due to the finite resolution of ToFS.
 This result validates the reliability of using the fitted $V_H$ and $\tau_H$ to determine the lower bound of the corresponding Schmidt number $K_F$.
 By referencing the relationship in Fig. \ref{HOM_visibility}, we obtain the Schmidt numbers for the generated HFEQs with dimensions $D=5, 7, 9$, and $11$ as $K_F=7.12, 14.2, 14.2$, and $14.53$, respectively.
 All values exceed the maximum Schmidt number of conventional FEQs with the same dimensionality, confirming the stronger frequency entanglement of the generated HFEQs.

-More importantly, the high-contrast comb-like spectral structure observed in Fig. \ref{visibility_tau} strongly indicates that the generated HFEQs are pure states.
+More importantly, the high-contrast comb-like spectral structure observed in Figs. \ref{TPI_7_11bin} and \ref{visibility_tau} strongly indicates that the generated HFEQs are pure states.
 This implies that all observed frequency correlations stem from genuine frequency entanglement.